twblalock/jsondiff/README.txt

-Compares two jsons and outputs the differences
+Compares two json files and outputs the differences Exits 1 if there were mismatches